clulab/processors/README.md

         <scope>test</scope>
     </dependency>

-If you want to compile this code using Scala 2.10, please change the above the dependencies to the ones below and run `mvn clean package`:
+If you want to compile this code using Scala 2.10, please change the above dependencies to the ones below and run `mvn clean package`:

     <dependency>